dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 Control Methods: Utilize intuitive control methods such as .move(degrees) to specify precise motor movements, enhancing ease of use in motor management tasks.

 PID Parameters Customization: The library offers flexibility in defining PID control parameters, enabling you to fine-tune the motor control system tailored to your project's requirements.
+Additionally, class instantiation comes with pre-defined values for PID, gpio pin mappings, and others.
+It is recommended to take a look at the class and see what comes pre-configured.
+These values can be changed during instantiation simply specifying the desired value in the instance arguement.

 This library assumes the use of incremental motor encoders.
 For more information, refer to the following source: https://www.dynapar.com/technology/encoder_basics/motor_encoders/